 “Stories are how we think.
 They are how we make meaning of life.
 Call them schemas, scripts, cognitive maps, mental models, metaphors, or narratives.
 Stories are how we explain how things work, how we make decisions, how we justify our decisions, how we persuade others, how we understand our place in the world, create our identities, and define and teach social values.”
 Dr Pamela Rutledge

-Interested in learning more about writing brilliant stories using Articulate Storyline, visit our Certified Articulate training webpage here
+If you are interested in learning more about writing brilliant stories using Articulate Storyline, visit our Certified Articulate training webpage.